treellama/shapefusion/trunk/README.txt

 ------------------------------------
 When you open a Shapes file, the window shows its collection slots on the left.
 In standard Marathon Shapes there are always 32 of them; however, ShapeFusion tries to be flexible and can open "extended" Shapes files with more collections, like Damage Inc ones.
-Each slot can be opened revealing two sub-slots, the 8 bit and true color versions.
+Collection names are read from the DefaultNames.txt file if it is available, otherwise they are set to simple numbers.
+Each collection slot can be opened revealing two sub-slots, the 8 bit and true color versions.
 They represent two independent versions of the same collection: the first will be used if the game is played on low-color displays, the second is for modern high-color displays (including the OpenGL mode in AlephOne).
 Each sub-slot can finally be opened to reveal its real content: bitmaps, color tables, frames and sequences.
 The contrast with Anvil is clear.
 Anvil tries to obfuscate some aspects of the Shapes file organization, but I feel that this creates a lot of confusion in the user.
 In my opinion, it makes more sense to treat Shapes files as they really are: archives of collections.
 The ShapeFusion window tries to reflect this idea.

 Bitmaps, color tables and frames are displayed as lists of preview thumbnails.
 Selecting one of them will pop up an edit panel for that item.
 Sequences are